 - Obtain additional funding for students to work and support research in hearing, noise and balance at the Northeast Ohio Medical University.

 Goal 4: Improve community well-being by providing exemplary audiologic services to the public of Northeast Ohio

-- Continue to provide diagnostic and treatment services for individuals with hearing and balance problems including specialized clinics for amplification, auditory processing disorders, tinnitus, balance, and hearing assistance technology,
+- Continue to provide diagnostic and treatment services for individuals with hearing, tinnitus and balance problems including specialized clinics for amplification, auditory processing disorders, tinnitus, balance, and hearing assistive technology.

-- Serve as a resource for solving community problems related to hearing impairment, balance, and noise.
+- Serve as a resource for solving community problems related to hearing impairment, balance, and hearing loss prevention.

 - Provide resources and support for community use of Hearing Assistive Technology.

 - Provide noise measurements and audiology consultation services.